fiduciary-benchmarks/ruby-style-guide/README.md

     # good - it's immediately clear what's going on the second line
     one.two.three
       .four
     ```

-  * **(Option B)** When continuing a chained method invocation on another line,
-    include the `.` on the first line to indicate that the
-    expression continues.

-    ```Ruby
-    # bad - need to read ahead to the second line to know that the chain continues
-    one.two.three
-      .four

-    # good - it's immediately clear that the expression continues beyond the first line
-    one.two.three.
-      four
-    ```

   A discussion on the merits of both alternative styles can be found